-For over 200 years we have used the classification model of botanical nomenclature (that is, scientific plant naming) instituted by Linnaeus (1707-1778), the language of plant taxonomy that is employed around the world.
+For over 200 years we have used the classification model of botanical nomenclature (that is, scientific plant naming, also known as botanical names) instituted by Linnaeus (1707-1778), the language of plant taxonomy that is employed around the world.
 Plant taxonomy is the discipline underlying the system of classification used by botanists and horticulturists to organize plants and identify them clearly.
 Improving on the models developed by his predecessors, Linnaeus simplified the naming procedure through the "binomial" system.

 Linnaeus' binomial system uses one Latin name to indicate the genus, and another to indicate the specific epithet.
 Together, the genus and epithet comprise the "species."
 By definition, "binomial" means "characterized by having two names," from the prefix "bi-" (indicating "two") and the Latin word for "name," nomen.

 For example, botanical nomenclature classifies Oriental bittersweet as Celastrus orbiculatus.
 The first part of the name, Celastrus, is the genus, the second, orbiculatus, the specific epithet.
 Although another plant, bittersweet nightshade, also has "bittersweet" in its common name, you know immediately when you see its Latin name (Solanum dulcamara, where the first Latin name is for the genus, nightshade, and the second is for the specific epithet, bittersweet) that it is not related to Celastrus orbiculatus (Solanum and Celastrus are two entirely different genera).
 A third plant, namely, Celastrus scandens, is also commonly referred to as "bittersweet" (American bittersweet), but the scandens in its botanical name clearly distinguishes it from its Oriental cousin.